abc-research/cook2020/_pages/data.md

 [Download the training data](https://drive.google.com/open?id=1qesNRRpV-xbRzhdnPhcPY8MtZ-2wKUxe)

-The training data consists of segments each representing 30 seconds of activity.
-For each segment, a file for each sensor used is given.
-The data is organized in five folders, one for each sensor.
-All files belonging to the same segment have the same name.
+The following is a video example of one recording session during the sandwich recipe.
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CuL029l5Vpg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The following is an example of the motion capture recording.
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/9h4AwslZQ_o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Data structure
+Each recording has been segmented into 30-second segments.
+Each segment was assigned a random identifier, so the order of the segments is unknown.
+Each sensor data is stored in a separate file with the segment-id used to identify related files.

+Each sensor is represented by one folder.
+The training data folder contains five folders: left hip, right arm, right wrist, left wrist and mocap.
+Each folder contains the files of three subjects and all recipes.
+Figure 1 shows the example of segment 9 represented in all five folders.

+![folder structure shows 5 folders with one file in each](/cook2020/assets/images/folder_structure.png)

 The labels.txt file contains one row per file, and each row contains the file name, the macro activity and the micro activities all separated by commas.
-The labels file has the same format as the submission expected.
-Figure 1 shows an example of the file structure, where the same segment is represented in all 5 sensor types.

-![folder structure shows 5 folders with one file in each](/cook2020/assets/images/folder_structure.png)

 An example of a labels file is shown below
 ```
 subject1_file_939,fruitsalad,Take,Peel,
 subject1_file_264,fruitsalad,Put,Cut,Peel,
 subject1_file_975,fruitsalad,Take,Add,Mix,
 ```

-Training data corresponds to the data of three subjects.
 The test data corresponds to the fourth subject’s data.
+It has the same structure as the training data but the labels file has been removed.

 Test data will become available in March 1st 2020.